thlorenz/spok/README.md

 -   values don't exactly match, but are in a given range
 -   you want to provide a predicate to determine if a value is correct or not
 -   you only want to check a subset of values contained in the object

+## Adjusting Print Details

+By default spok prints the specification that a particular assertion satisified, i.e. `satisfies: spok.range(2, 4)`.
+You can turn that off via `spok.printSpec = false`.

+On the other hand if you want more details about the satisified spec do `spok.printDescription = true` instead to get spok to print things like `satisfies: spok.range(2, 4) 2 <= value <= 4`.

+Specs and descriptions are printed in gray so you can focus on the actual values of the test output.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->